alexwlchan/alexwlchan.net/src/_posts/2019/2019-01-31-monki-gras-the-curb-cut-effect.md

 ---
 layout: post
 date: 2019-01-31 10:03:33 +0000
-last_modified_at:
+last_modified_at: 2019-01-31 20:57:01 +0000
 title: "Monki Gras 2019: The Curb Cut Effect"
 summary: Slides, notes and references for my Monki Gras 2019 talk 'The Curb Cut Effect'.
 tags: slides accessibility
 theme:
   color: 531b93
+  card_type: summary_large_image
+  image: /slides/curbcut_monkigras/curbcut_monkigras.023.jpg
 ---

 Earlier today I did a talk at [Monki Gras 2019](https://monkigras.com/).
 The theme of the conference is "Accessible Craft: Creating great experiences for everyone", so I did a talk about inclusive design -- and in particular, something called the Curb Cut Effect.

+I originally pitched a talk based on [Assume Worst Intent](/2018/09/assume-worst-intent/), because if you're thinking about inclusion you might think about ways to avoid exclusion (specifically, exclusion of harassment and abuse victims).
+That talk was definitely too narrow for this conference, but James isolated a key idea -- making a service better for vulnerable uses makes it better for everyone -- and I wrote an entirely new talk around it.

-It went really well -- everybody was very nice afterwards, and I'm enjoying the rest of talks too.
+The talk went really well -- everybody was very nice afterwards, and I'm enjoying the rest of talks too.
 (Notes on those will be a separate post.)

-PUT MORE INFO ON BACKGROUND
+It was a lot of fun to write and present.

 You can read the slides and my notes on this page, or download the slides [as a PDF](/files/curbcut-monkigras.pdf).
 The talks was recorded, and I'll update this post with a link to the video when it's posted.